scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 A certificate's type (voting or root) is specified in the `extKeyUsage` extension of the certificate, by means of the SCION-specific attributes `id-kp-regular`, `id-kp-sensitive`, and `id-kp-root`, respectively.
 For more information, see [](#ext-key-usage-ext).

-The following constraints MUST hold for each certificate in the `certificates` field of the TRC payload:
+The following constraints must hold for each certificate in the `certificates` field of the TRC payload:

 - Each certificate MUST be unique in the sequence of certificates.
 - The `issuer` / `serialNumber` pair for each certificate MUST be unique.